 Chicken Pate Served On "Little Toasts"

-A while back we were in New York City for an event and we went out to dinner with a group of friends downtown in Tribeca to an Italian restaurant called Gigino Trattoria.
+A while back, we were in New York City for an event and we went out to dinner with a group of friends downtown in Tribeca to an Italian restaurant called Gigino Trattoria.
 They have a special appetizer called Crostini Toscani that's not on the menu but available if you know to ask for it.

 What is Crostini Toscani?

-Even those who cannot stand liver will like this, and I am the living proof of that.
-A true Tuscan classic antipasto: slices of country-style bread laced with creamy chicken liver pÃ¢té.
+Even those who cannot stand liver will like this; I am living proof of that.
+An authentic Tuscan classic antipasto: slices of country-style bread laced with creamy chicken liver paté.
 Taste one and you too will be hooked.

 For the Pate

 - 1 loaf Italian bread sliced thinly on the diagonal

 - Heat 4 tablespoons oil in a heavy large skillet over medium heat.